Where Can I Sell My Number Plate Fast/Instantly?

 You could always then follow this up with another email or even a telephone call, but the chances are that if a dealer is interested then they won’t need much chasing and will be in touch.

 You can find a list of dealers to contact on the DVLA website, here .

 We’d suggest going through this list and contacting each dealer first, before then searching on Google to find any other dealers that you have missed.

 In recent months, we’ve even noticed some new companies who claim to buy any registration.
-In a similar way to We Buy Any Car, companies such as We Buy Any Number Plate, now seem to be offering an instant cash price for your number plate.
+In a similar way to We Buy Any Car, companies have sprung up with names like We Buy Any Number Plate and claim to be offering an instant cash price for your number plate.

 Option 2 – Advertise with as many dealers as possible

 Even if dealers don’t want to buy your plate for stock, they’ll still be happy to promote it for you for free and sell it on a commission basis.